 Traveling Thailand can be the best trip of your life, especially if you are well-prepared for it.
-Thailand has everything you could want to do from beautiful beaches and amazing snorkeling to culturally rich jungle or mountain get aways.
-There is no shortage of things to do or see and with the right knowledge, your trip can go as smooth as you dreamed it would, just make sure you follow these simple tips.
+Thailand has everything you could want to do from beautiful beaches and amazing snorkeling in the south to culturally rich jungle or mountain getaways in the north.
+There is no shortage of things you can enjoy in Thailand and with the right knowledge, your trip can go as smoothly as you dreamed it would just make sure you follow these simple tips.

 Respect the Thai culture

 This is the best way to avoid being awkward, or even worse, having trouble with locals.
-In Thailand, the religion is predominately Buddhism.
+In Thailand, religion is predominately Buddhism.
 Most are very strict when it comes to customs and beliefs related to religion.
-This was very hard for me as a westerner to get used to at first, particularly when i arrived Thailand as first-timer.
-There were things i needed to learn.
-I first handedly saw how strict it was due to the fact that Tah is Buddhist and she avoids hugging in temple.
+This was very hard for me as a westerner to get used to at first, particularly when I arrived in Thailand as a first-timer.
+There were things I needed to learn.
+I saw how strict it was due to the fact that Tah is Buddhist and she avoids hugging in the temple.

 Also, when it comes to culture value, there are some very common things that might seem simple to them but less common to us.
 Don’t touch or point at things with your feet.
-Pretty understandable but i have seen tourist use there feet to point at items for sale on the street.
-At that moment the local got very upset.
-Also if you are going to be buying things from the streets or venders make sure you don’t argue with people when it comes to negotiating.
+Pretty understandable but I have seen tourists use their feet to point at items for sale on the street.
+At that moment the locals got very upset.
+Also if you are going to be buying things from the streets or vendors make sure you don’t argue with people when it comes to negotiating.
 Thai people do not like confrontation.
-Especially being defaced or devalued. when you go for shopping for example, negotiation is ok but when you start raising your voice is when you will start having problems.
+Especially being defaced or devalued. when you go shopping, for example, negotiation is ok but when you start raising your voice is when you will start having problems.
 Don’t touch someone else’s head.
-Thais look at the head as the most sacred part of someones body so to touch someones head is very disrespectful especially when that person is older than you.
+Thai people look at the head as the most sacred part of someone’s body so to touch someone’s head is very disrespectful especially when that person is older than you.